Castello Brown: Military history

 The castle's site is well suited for harbour defence, and appears to have been used as such since Roman times.
 Fortifications from the fourth century AD have been found beneath the modern structure; a castrum and a turris are recorded.

 The castle continued to function as a military fortress until about 1600, then gradually became more residential.
 Richard the Lionheart stayed there for several days en route to the Third Crusade.

 As Portofino was a significant harbour, the Castello featured in numerous naval battles between the 13th and 19th centuries.
 It withstood attacks by the Genoese (Ghibelline) admiral Aitone D'Oria in 1330, a Venetian fleet in 1431, and the British Navy in 1814.
 It was one of two key coastal fortresses of the Republic of Genoa, along with Ventimiglia, and housed a garrison led by a patrician castellano.

 In 1442, the castle housed two bombards that fired stone cannonballs.
 According to the Genoa Record Office, cannon batteries were constructed in the early 16th century.
 Military engineer Giovanni Maria Olgiati drew up plans for a full fortress circa 1554.
-In 1575, the Castello helped repel an attack on the town by Giò Andrea Doria.
+In 1575, the Castello helped repel an attack on the town by Giovanni Andrea Doria.
 The structure was enlarged between 1622 and 1624, and retained this form for roughly 150 years.
 By 1697, it housed two half-cannon and 14 other guns, and its inventory included 50 muskets along with various arquebuses, halberds, and spears.

 The Republic of Genoa fell in 1797.
 The following year, the Castello's small tower was destroyed during an English attack on Napoleon's Ligurian Republic.
 Napoleon garrisoned the Castello and increased its armament to protect coastal traffic against the British fleet, which attacked again in March 1814 without success.

 After the Congress of Vienna in 1815, the castle was abandoned.
 It was formally disarmed in 1867, shortly before being sold to the Yeats-Brown family.
 During the German occupation of Italy, it was used as a prison for members of the Resistance.